Photo Of Disgusting School Lunch Goes Viral

 “As someone who works for Nutrition Services in another school district in Minnesota, that is sad and I’m sorry you and other students had to pay for that.
 Obviously someone was not doing their job right and the students suffered for it.
 I hope by your post and justified concern that this problem will be solved and things will be better,” one user commented.

-As disheartening as the photo was, it is starting what is arguably a much needed and much overdue discussion about how underfunded cafeterias are and the struggles they face to piece together a healthy meal without going under the budget.
-Particularly because childhood obesity is such a huge problem in the United States, ensuring that schools have the resources necessary to provide healthy meals for kids and get them started with healthy eating habits at a young age.
+As disheartening as the photo was, it is starting what is arguably a much-needed and much-overdue discussion about how underfunded cafeterias are and the struggles they face to piece together a healthy meal without going under the budget.
+This is notable because childhood obesity is such a huge problem in the United States, making it important that schools have the resources necessary to provide healthy meals for kids and get them started with healthy eating habits at a young age.

 St. Cloud Area School District responded to the criticism online.